RAPD/RAPD/install/README.md

 2. Navigate to the install directory and `./install_min`

 # Databases
+Running a full site installation requires both Redis and MongoDB.
+To understand why these are necessary and how to set them up, please see the documentation.
 ## Docker
 Using Docker to install the required databases is a workable approach.
-To the databases using Docker:
+To install and run the databases using Docker:
 1. Check if Docker is working `sudo docker run hello-world`
 2. Start Redis server `sudo docker run --name redisdb -p 6379:6379 -d redis:3.2`
 3. Start MongoDB server `sudo docker run --name mongodb -p 27017:27107 -d mongo:3.4`